Benefits Strategy Solutions Period

 The Benefits Strategy Solution period is your company’s once-a-year opportunity to review your benefit selections and funding strategy and make modifications for the new TriNet benefits plan year.

-During this period, log in to TriNet (login.TriNet.com) to determine your benefit selections and funding strategy.
+During this period, log in to TriNet (login.TriNet.com) to choose your benefit selections and funding strategy.

 Your company’s needs and the health care industry can change from year to year, so it’s critical to carefully review the TriNet-sponsored benefits offering.